JavaMaxim/phone-booking-fx/README.md

 allows DI in JavaFX applications.
 JavaFX loader builds scene graph.

 It uses WebFlux WebClient in blocking mode.
 It also uses JavaFX Concurrency library to make REST calls in a background thread.
 The code has a delay so you can see the progress indicator.
-You have to run the **ServerRest project first**.

 To start the client use `mvn javafx:run`.